 Complete with 3-D cover (but no glasses), B-Movie Matinee reflects Rodgers’ cinematic tastes, offering such promising referents as “Plan-9,” “Doll Squad” and “The Face in the Window.”
 Unfortunately, while the music is unassailable (especially Jimmy Bralower’s precision drumming and Rodgers’ snappy guitar work), the thankfully smug-free lyrics aren’t half as good as the titles.
 Nonetheless, a state-of-the-art dance record.
 (And the dreamy ballad, “Wavelength,” is lovely.)

-Instead of making a third solo album, Rodgers formed a stylistic crossover band with Philippe Saisse (keyboards, vocals) and Felicia Collins (guitar, vocals).
+Instead of making a third solo album, Rodgers formed Outloud, a stylistic crossover band with Philippe Saisse (keyboards, vocals) and Felicia Collins (guitar, vocals).
 Armed with more hi-tech equipment than the Pentagon, the trio synthesizes, samples and strums its way through this airy, digitally recorded LP of sophisticated rock/soul songs.
 A mild funk bump occasionally surfaces beneath the shimmering pop veneer, but generally the perky rhythms don’t come near breaking a sweat.
 The romantically geared songs (all three write) are ideal for radio and club play, replacing typical contemporary pounding with a refined, skipping beat.
 “Circle of Love/Music Lover,” a wonderful and authentic-sounding tribute that breaks the mold and ends the LP on a high note, combines an old S. Stewart tune with a new N. Rodgers one for a joyful re-creation of Sly Stone’s uniquely uplifting dance stand.